 Some key things to look for when determining if your roof is in good shape:

-- Inspect the ceilings in your house to see if you can see in water marks from roof or other leaks.
+Inspect the ceilings in your house to see if you can see in watermarks from the roof or other leaks.

 The landscaping around your home should be cleaned up before putting your home on the market.
 It's a simple thing that can certainly add a lot of value when selling your home.